September 30, 2016

 What does it mean if my pet has diarrhea?

 Diarrhea indicates a problem in the intestines or colon.
 It is a symptom of some underlying disease.
 It can be caused by a viral or bacterial infection.
 A disease of the intestine or colon wall, for example, cancer or inflammatory bowel disease could also cause it.
 Other causes include foreign body ingestion or dietary indiscretion.
 Diarrhea can be mild and self-limiting, or debilitating and life-threatening.
 It is one of the more common illnesses a veterinarian is called upon to diagnose and treat.
-If you are in need of a veterinarian in Franklin, TN, contact Crossroads Pet Professionals, today.
+If you are in need of a veterinarian in Nolensville, TN, contact Crossroads Pet Professionals, today.
 We’re here to help!

 How do I know if it is serious?